Kathryn D. Sullivan: STS-41-G

 In July 1983 Sullivan joined the Mission Development group, which organised and supervised the development of payloads for future missions that did not yet have a crew assigned to them.
-She was assigned the Office of Space and Terrestrial Applications' OSTA-3 satellite and the Orbital Refueling System (ORS).
+She was assigned to the Office of Space and Terrestrial Applications' OSTA-3 satellite and the Orbital Refueling System (ORS).
 The objective of the latter was to demonstrate that the Space Shuttle could be used to refuel a satellite in orbit, thereby extending its useful life.
 For this the aging Landsat 4 satellite was chosen.
 In September 1983 she was officially assigned to this mission, which was designated STS-41-G.

 Sally Ride was also assigned to this mission, so it became the first time that two women were in space together.
 The mission lifted off from the KSC in the on October 5, 1984.
 Sullivan performed the first extra-vehicular activity (EVA) by an American woman on October 11, 1984.
 With fellow mission specialist David Leestma, she performed a 3.5-hour spacewalk in which they operated the ORS to show that a satellite could be refueled in orbit.
 They installed a valve into a satellite propulsion system that mimicked that of Landsat 4 and transferred 130 lb of hydrazine to it using the ORS.
 This demonstrated that the procedure could be performed with a real satellite.

 During the eight-day mission, the crew also deployed the Earth Radiation Budget Satellite, conducted scientific observations of Earth with the OSTA-3 pallet (including the SIR-B radar, FILE, and MAPS experiments) and large format camera (LFC), and conducted several in-cabin experiments as well as activating eight "Getaway Special" canisters.
 STS-41G completed 132 orbits of Earth in 197.5 hours, before landing back at the KSC on October 13, 1984.